Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

   We remove **Player**, because we will be using the network library to spawn the player.
 The library cannot track objects that start in the scene.
   :::

-1. Select `NetworkManager`.
+1. Select **NetworkManager**.
-1. Inside the `NetworkManager` component tab, locate the  `NetworkPrefabs` field.
+1. Inside the **NetworkManager** Component tab, locate the  `NetworkPrefabs` field.
 1. Click `+` to create a slot
 1. Drag this player prefab from above into the new empty slot

-  :::tip
+  :::important
-  When you select the **Default Player Prefab** , you are telling the library that when a client connect to the game, automatically spawn this prefab as the character for the connecting client.
+  When you select the **Default Player Prefab** , you are telling the library that when a client connects to the game, automatically spawn this prefab as the character for the connecting client.
 If you do not have the default selected for any prefab the game will crash on client connect.
   :::

   :::note
    You may see the following error reported `There is no NetworkPrefab Marked as a PlayerPrefab`.
 Once you have completed the above steps you can clear the error.
   :::

-1. Create a 3D Object->Plane, centered at (0,0,0).
+1. Create a **3D Object->Plane**, centered at (0,0,0).
-1. Save your scene
+1. Save your scene.

 <iframe src="https://www.youtube.com/embed/B_FWb4J1Pxw?playlist=B_FWb4J1Pxw&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"
         height="480px" className="video-container" frameborder="0" position="relative" allow="accelerometer; autoplay; loop; playlist; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen=""></iframe>